An exceptional Design Researcher recently announced to me ‘I don’t know anything about quantitative data’.

 Quantitative data is your friend, just a misunderstood one.

-Yes, you do.
-You just told me that 3 of your 8 test participants closed the log-in pop-up, and that 6 of them said they’d never use the ‘search’ functionality.
+You just told me that three of your eight test participants closed the log-in pop-up and that six of them said they’d never use the ‘search’ functionality.
 That’s quantitative data.

-You could also tell me that there are 4 white cars parked outside right now, that each one of those cars can comfortably carry 4 passengers, and that it’d take them 35 minutes to get to my house from the office.
+You could also tell me that there are four white cars parked outside right now, that each one of those cars can comfortably carry four passengers, and that it’d take them 35 minutes to get to my house from the office.
 Yet more quantitative data…

 And the bigger those numbers, the more you can make them do for you.